simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### Subresource Integrity

-To prevent your CDN provider tempering with the source of your scripts you can use [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) (SRI; the `integrity` attribute on your scripts).
+To prevent your CDN provider tampering with the source of your scripts you can use [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) (SRI; the `integrity` attribute on your scripts).
 You need to create a hash of the source of the script and include this in the script tag via the `integrity` attribute.
 To generate the integrity hash you can use [srihash.org](https://www.srihash.org/).

 ```html
 <script src="https://cdn.example.com/script.js" integrity="sha384-..."></script>